 The National Organic Certification Cost Share Program (NOCCSP) is a nationwide rebate program that, as its name suggests, helps farmers cover the cost of becoming USDA Certified Organic.
-Juan […]
+Juan Raygoza of Terra Preta Farm in Weslaco, TX describes the necessity of the NOCCSP for his operation: “In very simple words, if we were not […]

 By Andrew Barsness | As profit margins shrink, farmers need to farm more acres in order to remain profitable.
 But like many other young farmers, I’m pursuing a different route, focusing on diversification, value-added products, and specialty crops.